marija-vukic/power-outage-analysis/README.md

 ></iframe>

 ### Interesting Aggregates
-1. We wanted to analyze how total amount of customers across various regions has changed from January 2000 to July 2016.
+1.We wanted to analyze how total amount of customers across various regions has changed from January 2000 to July 2016.
 First, we groupby `'climate_region'` and `'year'` to isolate each instance of customer count per climate region across the past 16 years.
 The data for customers across all industries is tracked on an annual, state-by-state basis, so first we find the sum of all customers throughout a year period.
 We then took the mean to account for the average of customers per state by year.
 The result is a data frame that appears as follows:

 ![Aggregate Data Frame](images/df_sample.png)